Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 ![SubLayers-DefaultSLAMBoxes_PoiDefinition](/documentation/images/SubLayers-DefaultSLAMBoxes_PoiDefinition.png)

+.

-## Sub-Layer Definition
+## Sub-Layer "Slam-Example"

-The sub-layer Slam-Example is defined as follows, it contains four simple cube prefabs.
-### Image - Sub-Layer "Slam-Example":
+The sub-layer Slam-Example doesn't look much different from a normal layer, although we didn't bother to give it a Layer title (since that won't show up anywhere), and the the refresh rate is set to 0 (so it will have the same refresh rate as the main layer).

+It contains the four cube POIs that will appear surrounding the main layer's yellow BellCube POI.

 ![SubLayers-SubLayerDefinition](/documentation/images/SubLayers-SubLayerDefinition.png)

+.

 ## Sub-Layer POI Definition
 Each of the POIs in the sublayer is a simple POI, defined as in the example.